 Celiac disease is a type of autoimmune disease that roughly means intolerance to gluten.
-Especially adults are more diagnosed with celiac disease these days.
+Adults are specially more likely to be diagnosed with celiac disease these days.

 People with celiac disease suffer from a reaction whenever they consume gluten.
 The reaction is mainly physical.
-It can be a significant increase in the number of bathroom trips, ache in the stomach, various types of gastrointestinal issues, etc.
+It can be a significant increase in bowel movements, stomach aches and various other types of gastrointestinal issues.

 Also, researchers have recently found that, people with celiac disease can also suffer from various sleep-related issues, mainly obstructive sleep apnea.

-Obstructive sleep apnea is a medical condition when you go through discontinuities of breathing while you are asleep.
+Obstructive sleep apnea is a medical condition when your breathings stops and starts while you are asleep.
 These interruptions in breathing can happen due to a number of factors.
-The interruptions can last for 10-20 seconds and can happen even hundreds of times throughout a single night.
-Obstructive sleep apnea can really turn out to be deadly if not treated at the early stage.
+The interruptions can last for 10-20 seconds and can happen hundreds of times throughout a single night.
+Obstructive sleep apnea can really turn out to be deadly if not treated at the early stages.

-After a lot of studies, researchers have found many links between celiac disease and sleep apnea such as:
+After conducting many studies, researchers have found many links between celiac disease and sleep apnea such as: